 Here you’ll learn about things to consider before going remote, benefits of working remotely, and different technology options that can make remote work easier.
-If you want to talk about transitioning to working remotely, contact me as this is one of many strategies I help financial advisors learn through business coaching.
+If you want to talk about transitioning to working remotely, contact me as this is one of many strategies I help financial advisors learn through business coaching and business planning.

 One of my favorite applications to use as a remote Professional Coach for Financial Advisors is Zoom video conferencing.
 We’ll review tips on how to use zoom to your advantage.